ICTU/quality-time/docs/src/usage.md

 #### Reordering metrics

 To reorder metrics, expand the metric in the metric table and use the buttons on the lower left-hand side to move the metric one row higher or lower, or to the top or bottom of the table.
 The order is saved on the server.
-Users can temporarily override the default ordering of the metrics by clicking the column headers thus sorting by e.g. name or status.
+Users can temporarily override the default ordering of the metrics by clicking the column headers thus sorting by, for example, name or status.

 #### Deleting metrics